 Gum shields or mouth guards are a vital piece of equipment in hockey.
 Why wear a gum shield?
 It isn't a nice thought but there is always a risk of being hit in hockey.
 Hockey balls and sticks are hard and heavy and so you need to protect your teeth at all times!

 Choose your gum shield

-There are a range of gum shields available with a choice of colours, level of protection and size (senior or junior).
+There are a range of gum shields available with a choice of colours, level of protection and size.
 First step is choosing your mouth guard.